-Basketball and also plays a 20-game schedule.
-Games are usually played after school and on a few Saturdays.
-The program offers each player an opportunity to learn and enjoy the game of baseball.
-Bowling Basketball Cross-Country The Central Catholic Basketball Program provides an opportunity for student-athletes interested in basketball to improve their skill through WPIAL and PIAA league competition and playoffs.
-Fencing Game preparation consists of a rigorous practice schedule and pre-season weight training and condi- Football tioning, as well as off-season summer leagues and open-gyms.
+The Central Catholic Basketball Program provides an opportunity for student-athletes interested in basketball to improve their skill through WPIAL and PIAA league competition and playoffs.

+Game preparation consists of a rigorous practice schedule and pre-season weight training and conditioning, as well as off-season summer leagues and open-gyms.
 Competition is provided at the varsity, junior varsity, and freshman levels.
 Players representing Central Catholic are expected to demonstrate exemplary discipline, dedication, and attitude.
 Hard work and team play are the foundation of the program's philosophy.